QuietEvolver/toilet-tracker/README.md

 # _Toilet Tracker_

-#### By _Vera Weikel_
+#### By _Asia Kaplanyan, Erin Timlin, Kai Clausen, Noah Atkinson, Owen Brown, Vera Weikel_

-#### _A project built to create a currency exchange application_
+#### _A project application built to Add/Find a bathroom_

 ## Technologies Used

 - _JavaScript_
 - _HTML_
 - _CSS_
+- _Bootstrap_
 - _Webpack_
+- _Leaflet_
 - _Eslint_
 - _Babel_
 - _API call_
 - _Node_

-## Goal
+## Goal/Description

-_This project objective is to further explore and practice API's_
+_This project objective is to further explore and practice API's and help people Add/Find a bathroom_

-## Description

-In the currency exchange application, a user should be able to type in an amount (in U.S. dollars) and then choose which currency it should be converted to (such as francs, marks, rupees, and so on).
-To determine the most recent exchange rate, your application will make an API call to the following exchange rate API.

 ## Setup/Installation Requirements
-- To get an API key for ExchangeRate-API click [here](https://www.exchangerate-api.com/)
-- Input your email address and click the "Get Free Key" button.
-- You'll be prompted to create an account with your email, first name and a password.
-Agree to the terms of use and click "Get Started!"
-- At this point, you'll be able to access a dashboard that includes your API key as well as your remaining API calls for two weeks.
 - Clone or download to your local repository
-- add .env to our .gitignore file now.
-- create a .env file in the root directory of our project
-- The variable that we're storing in the .env is the key: API_KEY
 - run npm install
-- in your terminal, run $npm install dotenv-webpack@2.0.0 --save-dev
 - npm run start to build and launch server

 ## Known Bugs

+- _No shadow for marker_
+- _Marker image will only show up for some people, broken image for others_
+- _You have to click away from a marker before deleting it_
+- _Functionality to be added for rating bathrooms_
-- _None_
+- _

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)

-Copyright (c) 2023 Vera Weikel
+Copyright (c) 2023 Asia Kaplanyan, Erin Timlin, Kai Clausen, Noah Atkinson, Owen, Vera Weikel

 MIT License